cyberconnecthq/cyberconnect-docs/docs/Apis/about_indexer.md

 # CyberConnect Indexer

-## High-level Use of CyberConnect Indexer
+## CyberConnect Indexer at a High Level

 We introduce how to mutate(follow and unfollow) a connection status between addresses in [JavaScript SDK](./installation) and [CyberConnect Button](./follow_button) sections.
 In this section, we will guide you how to query connection data and get potential relationship recommendations from CyberConnect Indexer.